frost-tb-voo/mastodon-http-local/README.md

 The values of the following variables are customizable.

 - INSTANCE, is a directory name for the creating mastodon instance
+  - installation path.
+The persistent data would be written here.
   - the prefix of container and network names become this value.
 - MSTDN_SUBNET, is a subnet of docker network which the creating instance belongs
   - the specified value must not be in use by other docker containers